Our Top 8 Targeting Tips for Automotive Facebook Ads in 2023

 7. Test Weird Things

-We’ve also found that photos from the dealership will get significantly more engagement than stock images from the manufacturer.
+We’ve found that photos from the dealership will get significantly more engagement than stock images from the manufacturer.

 Little tests like these can make a big impact on how you optimize your dealership’s campaigns over time.

 A/B testing also prevents you from putting all your eggs in one basket.
-If one of your ads falls on its face (or gets rejected by Facebook), you still have a pony in the race.
+If one of your ads falls on its face (or gets rejected by Meta), you still have a pony in the race.